Palawan Stink Badger - A mephitid endemic to Palawan

 Palawan Stink Badger in excavated den.

-The Palawan Stink Badgers actually look nice and it is kinda funny watching them walk with their very short legs and fat body.
+The Palawan Stink Badgers actually look nice, and it is kind of funny watching them walk with their very short legs and fat body.
 They have a pointed snout with a mobile nose.
 The tail is very short in comparison to the body, the ears and the eyes are small.
-They are not particularly aggressive and they either flee or freeze when threatened.
-This animal is found in primary and secondary forests around Palawan, but it has a high tolerance to deforestation and human presence and so it also thrives in shrubland and grassland around low-intensity agriculture and urban areas.
+They are not particularly aggressive, and they either flee or freeze when threatened.
+This animal is found in primary and secondary forests around Palawan, but it has a high tolerance to deforestation and human presence, and so it also thrives in shrubland and grassland around low-intensity agriculture and urban areas.

 The Mydaus marchei are nocturnal and feed mainly on worms and soil arthropods.
 They are good diggers and usually spend the day in excavated dens or large hollowed logs.
 An excavated old termite hill is a favored den in grasslands and flat agricultural areas.
 It is sometimes seen resting under heavy thickets of grass and bushes during the day.